lgoldstein/mina-sshd/README.md

 * `ForwardingFilter`

 # Advanced configuration and interaction

 ## Properties and inheritance model
-The code's behavior is highly customizable not only via non-default implementations of interfaces but also as far as the **parameters** that govern the behavior - e.g., timeouts, min./max. values, allocated memory size, etc...
-All the customization though implements a **hierarchical** `PropertyResolver` inheritance model where the "closest" entity is consulted first, and then its "owner", and so on until the required value is found.
+The code's behavior is highly customizable not only via non-default implementations of interfaces but also as far as the **parameters** that govern its behavior - e.g., timeouts, min./max. values, allocated memory size, etc...
+All the customization related code flow implements a **hierarchical** `PropertyResolver` inheritance model where the "closest" entity is consulted first, and then its "owner", and so on until the required value is found.
 If the entire hierarchy yielded no specific result, then some pre-configured default is used.
 E.g., if a channel requires some parameter in order to decide how to behave, then the following configuration hierarchy is consulted:

 * The channel-specific configuration
 * The "owning" session configuration